Monash-Data-Science-and-AI-platform/marketing-contract-classification/sentence_classification/README.txt

 1. example: contains the example dataset and guide to run the python scripts with the example dataset
 2. inference: contains the python module and output for inference.py
-3. pre_training: folder for pre-trained model to be saved#######
-4. Dataset: folder that contains all the datasets used in fine-tuning and pre-training
 5. fine_tuning_saved: folder for saving fine-tuned model
 6. modules: folder contains modules for fine-tuning and pre-training
-7. output_result: folder for saving outputs from python scripts

 ________________________________________________________________________________________________________________________________________________________